Martin-Seysen/mmgroup/docs/source/demo_reduction.rst

 Here comes the main function **reduce_monster_element** of the module that reduces an element of the Monster group.
-Given an word :math:`g` of generators of the Monster of an arbitrary length, the function returns an word :math:`h` of generators of the Monster of length at most 7, such that :math:`g \cdot h` is the neutral element.
-Here the length of a word is is the number of triality elements :math:`\tau^{\pm 1}` contained in that word.

 .. literalinclude:: ../../src/mmgroup/demo/reduce_monster.py
    :language: python